NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/NewInteractionWidgetForTransformsMarkups/README.md

 1. Created installer for a version of 3D Slicer containing the new widget.
 (See link in "Background and References" section).
 2. Created [PR](https://github.com/Slicer/Slicer/pull/7562) to integrate changes into 3D Slicer.
+3. Add options to enable/disable visualization of specific axes.
+4. Add uniform scaling option.
+5. Improved visualization based on feedback.
-3. Integrated into latest preview release!
+6. Integrated into latest preview release!

+### Next steps

+1. Use a simplified widget visualization when the user is not interacting with it.
+2. Add a shortcut to allow users to cancel the transformation.
+3. Add shortcut to enable snapping to angles.

 # Illustrations